 Please note the following tips to help keep your terminal experience as smooth as possible during construction:

 - Check FlyDenver.com before you head to DEN.
-Delays are expected to be minimal for travelers during the construction, but we encourage you to check for information such as current security wait times and departure flights before you arrive at the airport
+Delays are expected to be minimal for travelers during the construction, but we encourage you to check for information about flights before you arrive at the airport

 - Follow the signs.
 The terminal will look different from what you may be used to.
 Make sure to pay attention as you travel through the terminal and use posted signage to help you navigate around construction